BattletechModders/LowVisibility/README.md

 > Example Two: A tag of `lv-stealth-move-mod_m3_s2` applies a +3 penalty to the attacker if the target does not move.
 If the target moves 1 or 2 hexes, this penalty would be reduced (by -1) to +2.
 If the target moves 3-4 hexes, the penalty is reduced to +1, and if the unit moves 5 hexes or more the penalty is completely removed.

 ## WIP Features
-- [] BUG: stealth_move_mod is unbounded, can result in a +81 bonuses
+- [x] BUG: stealth_move_mod is unbounded, can result in a +81 bonuses
 - [] BUG: Major performance hit on assault base missions; takes 2-3 seconds per move.
 Investigate why this is.
-- [] BUG: Narc, Tag not cleaned up on combat end.
+- [x] BUG: Narc, Tag not cleaned up on combat end.
 Causes some NPEs.
 - [] BUG: Stability & heat bars showing on vehicles & turrets for some reason.
-- [] BUG: SensorRange not respecting SensorRangeMinimum.
+- [x] BUG: SensorRange not respecting SensorRangeMinimum.
+- [x] BUG: VisibilityRange not respecting VisionRangeminiumum
+- [ ] BUG: Ranges should be rounded up to nearest hex?
 - [] BUG: Enemies not following the sensor blackout on turn one; there are cases where they get to attack anyways.
 - [] BUG: Evasion pips display in T.HUD but not on the GameRepresentation
 - [] BUG: Debuff icons don't update when the sensor lock check is made, they only update after movement.
 Force an update somehow?